MKU (company)

 MKU is headquartered in Kanpur, Uttar Pradesh, India.
 The company is a manufacturer of optronics devices like night vision binoculars and monoculars, personal and platform armour including ballistic helmets, armour inserts, bulletproof vests, Ballistic Shields & Briefcases for military, paramilitary, homeland security, police & Special Forces with a customer base in over 100 countries.

 History

 MKU was set up in 1985 to build fibre-reinforced plastic products for the Indian Army.
 It now provides protection to over 30 lakh (3 million) soldiers and 3000 plus platforms.
 Its products are used by 230 forces in over 100 countries worldwide including the United Nations and NATO.

 The company started off with the manufacturing of locks.
 In 1985, M Kumar Udyog was founded for manufacturing and supply of defence specific requirements of the Indian Army, with its first lot of FRP helmets being shipped out in 1989.

 By 1993 footwear manufacturing unit was commissioned.
 The company further diversified in 1997 and entered into plywood manufacturing business.
 Subsequently, a separate manufacturing unit was set up for catering to the growing demand of plywood in India.
 In the same year a bitumen manufacturing plant was commissioned for supplies to the emerging road construction requirements of India.

-In the Aero India 2023 convention, MKU unveiled a ballistic helmet made specifically for Sikhs serving in the military.